-- Enjoy and have an interest in Physics.
+- Énjoy and have an interest in Physics.
 Do you have an enquiring mind and like to find out the answers to the big questions we have about the world around us?
-In Physics you will study the whole Universe; from the beginning of time to the smallest constituents of matter. - Are competent and confident in their maths abilities
+In Physics you will study the whole Universe; from the beginning of time to the smallest constituents of matter. - · Are competent and confident in their maths abilities

-You will need at least a Grade B at Core and Additional GCSE Science at the Higher Tier.
-Triple Science is not a necessity but would be advantageous.
+You will need at least a Grade 66 in GCSE Combined Science (Including a minimum of a Grade 66 on the two Physics paper components of the qualification) at the Higher Tier or a Grade 6 or above in GCSE Physics.
 A good Maths GCSE is important as 40% of the marks on Physics exam papers will require the use of at least Level 2 mathematical skills.
-A good indicator of whether you would be able to cope with demands of the Maths content would be at least a Grade 6 at GCSE Higher tier level.
-Studying Maths at A Level would be beneficial to the A Level Physics course but it is not a requirement.
+A good indicator of whether you would be able to cope with demands of the Maths content is to achieve a Grade 6 at GCSE Higher tier level.
+Studying Maths at A Level would be beneficial to the A Level Physics course but it is not a compulsory requirement.